skyjake/Doomsday-Engine/README.md

 ### Qt

 Using the latest version of Qt 5 is recommended.
-The minimum required version is Qt 4.8.
+The minimum required version is Qt 5.5 (complete build) or Qt 5.0 (client disabled).
 See [Supported platforms](http://wiki.dengine.net/w/Supported_platforms) in the wiki for details about which version is being used on which platform.

 ### Open Asset Import Library